Day 31 by Gabi

 We then all sat around in a circle around the campfire together and sang tish songs passionately.
 Together our voices took over the campsite and we could only hear the beautiful echoes of the songs.
 People started to fade away after a long and active day.
 We all huddled into the tent and had a massive pyjama party.
 We went to sleep in the warm tent with the sound of the crackling fire under the starry sky.

-Day 32 by Mia Kornfeld and Lexi Weinberger
+Day 32 by Mia and Lexi

-Day 30 by Gabi Agosin
+Day 30 by Gabi